samumantha/github-jupyter-4-ds/content/slides.md

 <br>
 <br>

-What will you use GitHub for in the future?
+Do you see any usecases for your work and GitHub in the future?

 ]

 .right-column30[